GeorgiLukanov87/analyze_that_car/README.md

     streamlit run analyze_that_cars\main.py

-You can now view your Streamlit app in your browser.
+You can now view your Streamlit app locally in your browser.

 Local URL: http://localhost:8501
 Network URL: http://192.168.100.12:8501